Mork & Mindy

-History
+History and episodes

 Premise and initial success

-Mork first appears in the Happy Days season five episode "My Favorite Orkan", which aired in February 1978 and is a take on the 1960s sitcom My Favorite Martian.
-The show wanted to feature a spaceman in order to capitalize on the popularity of the recently released Star Wars film.
-Williams' character, Mork, attempts to take Richie Cunningham back to his planet of Ork as a specimen but is foiled by Fonzie.
+Mork first appears in the Happy Days season five episode "My Favorite Orkan", which aired in February 1978, and is a take on the 1960s sitcom My Favorite Martian.
+The producers wanted to feature a spaceman to capitalize on the popularity of the recently released Star Wars film.
+Williams's character, Mork, attempts to take Richie Cunningham to his planet of Ork as a specimen, but he is foiled by Fonzie.
 In the initial broadcast, it turned out to be a dream of Richie's.
-But when Mork proved popular, the syndicated version was re-edited to show Mork erasing the experience from everyone's minds.
+However, when Mork proved popular, the syndicated version was re-edited with a scene filmed showing Mork erasing the experience from everyone's minds.

-The character of Mork was played by the then-unknown Robin Williams, who impressed producer Garry Marshall with his quirky comedic ability as soon as they met.
-Dom DeLuise and Roger Rees were offered the role but both passed.
+The character of Mork was played by then-unknown Robin Williams, who impressed producer Garry Marshall with his quirky comedic ability as soon as they met.
+Dom DeLuise and Roger Rees were offered the role, but both passed.
 Richard Lewis and Jeff Altman were considered.
-When Williams was asked to take a seat at the audition, he sat on his head and Marshall cast him on the spot, later wryly commenting that Williams was the only alien who auditioned.
+When Williams was asked to take a seat at the audition, he sat on his head, and Marshall cast him on the spot, later wryly commenting that Williams was the only alien who auditioned.